jl-3586/jiefei-website/README.md

 # Jiefei Li - Portfolio Website

 This is a personal portfolio website showcasing my professional background, projects, and blog posts in data science and engineering.
-The site features a clean, modern design with sections for professional background, projects, and blog posts, a demonstration of my skill using AI for development.
+The site features a clean, modern design with sections for professional background, projects, and blog posts.
+This is a AI coding camp project using template created by Corey Chiu.

 ## Features